 With that in mind, here are five essentials to look for when searching for a Scrum documentation management platform:

-Using Scrum project management means focusing on collaboration, that’s why Scrum meetings are so essential to the process.
-People need to synchronize to ensure they’re working on the right things and helping each other when they get stuck.
+Scrum project management means focusing on collaboration, which is why Scrum meetings are so essential to the process.
+This is a time for team members to synchronize and ensure they’re working on the right things and helping each other when they get stuck.